 Bodily injury UM/UIM pays without deductibles for medical bills, lost wages, pain and suffering, disfigurement, and permanent or partial disability.

 Property damage UM/UIM pays for auto repairs, a rental car, and damage to items carried in your car.
 There is an automatic $250 deductible.
-This means you must pay up to $250 of the repairs yourself.
+This means you must pay up to $250 for the repairs yourself.

 A UM/UIM policy would cover you, your family members, passengers in your car, and others driving your car with your permission.

 Collision insurance covers the cost of repairing or replacing your car after an accident, regardless of who was driving or who was at fault.
-Payment is limited to your car’s actual cash value, minus your deductible.
+Payment is limited to your car’s actual cash value minus your deductible.
 Actual cash value is the market value of a car like yours before it was damaged and is paid if your car is declared to be a total loss.

-There is also the bodily injury portion to UM/UIM policy.
+There is also the bodily injury portion of UM/UIM policy.
 If you were injured in an accident and the other driver’s insurance would not cover all your medical bills, you could file a claim against your uninsured/underinsured motorists (UM/UIM) coverage.